-If you are ready to give Visual Crossing Weather a try right away, our Timeline API will allow you to quickly and easily replace your existing Dark Sky Time Machine API directly.
+If you are ready to give Visual Crossing Weather a try right away, our Timeline Weather API will allow you to quickly and easily replace your existing Dark Sky Time Machine API.
 Also our Pay-as-you-go pricing model matches Dark Sky’s “dead simple” pricing as well.
 You even get 1000 results per day for free, just like Dark Sky.

 Sign up now and get started immediately with an API and pricing that you already know.